Govt adds Rs46,000 debt burden on each Pakistani in one year

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Breaking all previous records of adding debt burden, the PTI government during the first year of its rule has increased an additional debt of almost Rs46,000 on each Pakistan.
+ISLAMABAD: Breaking all previous records of adding debt burden, the PTI government during the first year of its rule has increased the additional debt of almost Rs46,000 on each Pakistan.

 From 1947 till June 2018, successive governments of last seventy years had burdened each Pakistani with the total debt of almost Rs136,000.
 This figure, during the last fiscal year July 2018 to June 2019, has now jumped to around Rs182,000 i.e. an addition of almost Rs46,000 in a year.